 Do I need to bring anything to meditate?
 What do I need to know before attending?

 We recommend wearing loose clothing to try different postures and find one that’s comfortable.
 If you have your own meditation cushion (or zafu), feel free to bring it.
-However, we bring sitting cushions for people to use.
-If you need to sit in a chair rather than a cushion, that’s not a problem.
+However, we have sitting cushions for people to use.
+If you need to sit in a chair rather than a cushion, that’s okay.

 Also, we ask people to have an open mind about trying anything new, especially meditation (or zazen).